sashinde8770/java_docker_example/README.md

-This is Example is of Java program dockerfile.
+This is Example of a Java program dockerfile.